docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 A [Bounds](size-and-location-objects.md#bounds) object describing the boundaries of the element, in screen coordinates for Window elements, and parent-relative coordinates for child elements (compare [windowBounds](#controlobj-windowbounds)).
-For windows, the bounds refer only to the window’s content region.
+For windows, the bounds refer only to the window's content region.

-Setting an element’s `size` or `location` changes its `bounds` property, and vice-versa.
+Setting an element's `size` or `location` changes its `bounds` property, and vice-versa.

 ---